regionjs/region/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Package Version**
-Make sure you are using the latest version of `region-core`.
+Make sure you are using the latest version.

 **Environment**
 Information that may help like OS: [e.g. iOS 8.1, Windows 10], Browser: [e.g. Chrome 76, Safari 12.1], webpack version, node version etc.